Find and apply for an undergraduate course with options for work placements and studying abroad.

-Biosciences is the study of living things from ecosystems down to their molecular interactions.
-It is a subject that has a significant impact on our daily lives.
+Biosciences is the study of life, from ecosystems and populations to the molecular components.
+It’s a subject that has a significant impact on our daily lives.

 Our business and management courses explore how organisations operate.
 They cover core disciplines such as marketing, operations management and leadership.

 Computer science is the science behind much of the technology we use in our daily lives.
-There is more to computer science than just programming.
+Programming is a core topic but there’s so much more to learn.

 Addictions counselling involves many different therapeutic interventions to support the treatment of addiction.